-For Legal Theory 3 there are weekly tutorials which are voluntary and which are designed to supplement and provide extra support for the lecture programme.
+For Legal Theory 3 there are weekly tutorials which are voluntary, and which are designed to supplement and provide extra support for the lecture programme.

-2 SUPPLEMENTAL INSTRUCTION
+9.2.
+SUPPLEMENTAL INSTRUCTION

 Supplemental Instruction (SI) is a free, voluntary, student-driven programme designed to support courses that have a reputation for being academically demanding.
-SI is offered to students registered for Legal Theory 1 and Legal Theory 2.
+Depending on availability of resources, SI is offered to students registered for Legal Theory 1, Legal Theory 2 as well as LLB 1 students.

 SI enables students to master course content while developing effective learning and study strategies.
-SI is for all students, and statistics show that students who regularly attend SI sessions tend to get better results than those who do not.
+Statistics show that students who regularly attend SI sessions tend to get better results than those who do not.

-3 ACADEMIC SUPPORT AND ACADEMIC AUGMENTATION FOR FIRST YEAR STUDENTS
+9.3.
+ACADEMIC SUPPORT AND ACADEMIC AUGMENTATION FOR FIRST-YEAR STUDENTS

-The Faculty endeavours to support students in making a successful transition from school to university insofar as their study of law is concerned.
+The faculty endeavours to support students in making a successful transition from school to university insofar as their study of law is concerned.
 Support will be provided in the form of podcasts and videos made available on RUConnected and individual consultations with the augmentation lecturer who will be available at specified times for student consultations.
 From the second term onwards, the programme takes the form of compulsory weekly sessions for students whose first test result is $\leq 40\%$.
-The sessions are aimed at assisting student to address challenges they experience in order to ensure academic success.
+The sessions are aimed at assisting students to address challenges they experience in order to ensure academic success.